Hypertension exercise help lower your blood pressure and is right for your heart, kidney, and other organs.

-Exercise, blood pressure and your heart
+Exercise, blood pressure, and your heart

 You do not need to spend hours in the gym to get these exercise benefits.
 Walking, taking the stairs instead of the elevator, and washing your car can help increase the secretion of nitric oxide, improve blood vessel’s elasticity, and lower your blood pressure.

-Some suggestion to improve physical activities for hypertension
+Ways to improve physical activities

-- Walk while talk on the phone.
+- Walk while talking on the phone.

 - Play with the kids and take a dog for a walk.